-This information was collected from the Pershing County Sheriff's Office on August 23, 2018.
+This information was collected from the Pershing County Domestic Violence Intervention on July 5, 2024.

 When a victim-survivor requests a forensic exam, both the forensic exam and initial medical care and treatment are paid for by the county.
 The medical provider should bill the county for reimbursement.
 For any follow-up care or counseling, the victim-survivor can apply for the Victims of Crime Program.
 When a victim-survivor does not request a forensic exam, the Pershing County District Attorney's Office was unsure whether or not initial care and treatment are paid for by the county.